 \textbf{Simultaneous MRMP Diffusion (SMD).} Unlike prior methods that rely on distance guidance for collision avoidance, SMD employs a Lagrangian dual-based optimization framework to rigorously enforce collision constraints.
 In relatively simple scenarios, such as the Drop-Region maps with 3~robots, this approach proves reliable, achieving a 100\% success rate with an average planning time of 41~seconds.
-However, the computational burden of this optimization grows rapidly as the number of robots increases or environmental constraints become more severe.
-Consequently, in scenarios involving higher robot counts (6 and 9) or complex maps, the planning time frequently exceeds the 180-second cutoff.
-The observed drop in success rates is thus primarily driven by these timeouts rather than an inability to find a solution.
-Specifically, successful outcomes were predominantly observed in instances with shorter start-goal distances, whereas complex queries often required optimization times exceeding the cutoff.
-This renders the method impractical for time-sensitive applications.
+However, the computational burden grows rapidly with the number of robots and map complexity, frequently causing planning times to exceed the 180-second cutoff in these scenarios.
+Consequently, successful outcomes were largely confined to instances with shorter start-goal distances, rendering the method impractical for time-sensitive applications.